chapel-lang/chapel/doc/rst/language/spec/modules.rst

 An error is signaled if multiple public module-level symbols would be inserted into this enclosing scope with the same name, and that name is mentioned by other statements in the same scope as the import.
+Remember that this does not apply to functions unless they are also indistinguishable in other ways, see :ref:`Function_Overloading`.

 A module or a public module-level symbol being imported may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from the